 Designed to help you to comply with UK and EU data protection law, these privacy policies are, in essence, shorter and simpler versions of our privacy and cookies policy templates.
 Although cookies are not referenced in the titles of these documents, cookies-related disclosures are included, albeit in summary form.

 Non-disclosure agreements come in two basic flavours.
-Unilateral or one-way agreements protect the information of only one of the parties, while mutual or two-way agreements protect the information of both parties.
-The standard and premium versions of these non-disclosure agreements share the same basic core, but with a few extra optional provisions in the premium documents.
+First, there are unilateral or one-way agreements which protect the information of only one of the parties.
+Second, there are mutual or two-way agreements which protect the information of both parties.
+All of our non-disclosure agreements share the same core clauses, but with some extra optional provisions in the premium documents.
 Use these non-disclosure agreements to protection your confidential information and to facilitate open communications with business partners.

 These are website copyright notices containing a Universal Copyright Convention-style notice, an assertion of ownership of copyright in website materials, a licence to use the website and straightforward acceptable use provisions.
 If you are using one of our website terms and conditions documents, you will not usually need a separate copyright notice.